 You probably already have good relationships with many of these people.
 Now you should be doing all you can to extend them.
 The best way to show your current customers that you’re invested in the relationship is demonstrating your understanding of them.

-To go even deeper, ensure that this personalized experience stretches across all customer touchpoints, including service and sales.
-Sharing this critical customer experience data across your organization is a bridge to building long-lasting relationships.
+To go even deeper, ensure that this personalised experience stretches across all customer touchpoints, including service and sales.
+Sharing this critical customer experience data across your organisation is a bridge to building long-lasting relationships.

-Keep these website personalization points as you drive forward in stiff economic headwinds.
-Your organization will see fiscal and relationship benefits in the short term and in the years ahead .
+Keep these website personalisation points as you drive forward in stiff economic headwinds.
+Your organisation will see fiscal and relationship benefits in the short term and in the years ahead.